EvanDaley/Three.js-M4NG0-Framework-DEPRECATED/readme.md

 Once everything has finished loading in the background, `Orchestrator` will call the async function `start` on the first scene.

 Scenes are defined by you!
+We provide one example, and make it easy to create your own.
+By default, all new scenes come with a camera and basic lighting.
 All scenes should extend the base class M4Scene.
 More on that later.

-### Classes of Note
-Orchestrator
-- Creates everything.
-Manages your scenes.
-Keeps track of events.

-AssetLoader
-- Loads your assets asynchronously.
-Maintains them in an array, so you can reuse them in any scenes.

-M4Scene
-- Acts as the basic building block for your custom scenes.
-Should be extended for your own scenes.
-- An `M4Scene` is an instance of a `Three.Scene` with added behavior.

-M4Prefab
-- This is the class you should extend to declare any kind of object that has behavior.
-- To add animation to your prefabs, set isAnimatable to true in the constructor, and add a `tick(delta)` method (M4NG0's equivalent of `OnUpdate`).
-Tick passes a "delta" which tells you how much time passed between frames.
-We don't have a fixedUpdate equivalent.

-### Assets
-If you have any models or textures to load, put them in
-- `./static/models`
-- `./static/textures`

-Assets in those folders will be pulled in by the AssetLoader class.
-Note that we only load assets that are referened by prefabs!

 ### Prefabs
 Prefabs are custom classes that define the form and function of an object.
 They specify which assets to pull and how those assets should behave in the scene.
 Everything is a prefab.

+### Assets
+If you have any models or textures to load, put them in `./static/models` and `./static/textures`.
+Assets will be pulled in by the AssetLoader class on page load.
+Note that we only load assets that are referened by prefabs!

+### Classes of Note
+- Orchestrator: Creates the systems that manage everything.
+This is the interface that lets you switch scenes or interact directly with the renderer.
+- AssetLoader: Loads your assets asynchronously.
+Maintains them in an array, so you can reuse them in any scenes.
+- M4Scene: Acts as the basic building block for your custom scenes.
+An `M4Scene` is an instance of a `Three.Scene` with added behavior.
+Comes with lights and a camera by default.
+Extend this with your own scenes.
+- M4Prefab: This is the class you should extend to create any kind of object that has behavior.
+Robot.js is a good example.
+The method `tick(delta)` is M4NG0's equivalent of `OnUpdate` and will be called on any prefab that sets isAnimatable to true.
+Tick passes a "delta" which indicates how much time passed between frames.
+We don't have a fixedUpdate equivalent.

 Now that we've covered the basics, lets work toward making some modifications.